MedARC-AI/fMRI-reconstruction-NSD/README.md

   -h, --help            show this help message and exit --model_name MODEL_NAME
-                        name of model, used for ckpt saving and wandb logging --data_path DATA_PATH
+                        name of model, used for ckpt saving and wandb logging (if enabled)
+  --data_path DATA_PATH
-                        Path to where NSD data is stored (see README) --subj {1,2,5,7}
+                        Path to where NSD data is stored / where to download it to
+  --subj {1,2,5,7}
   --batch_size BATCH_SIZE
                         Batch size can be increased by 10x if only training v2c and not diffusion prior --hidden, --no-hidden
                         if True, CLIP embeddings will come from last hidden layer (e.g., 257x768 - Versatile Diffusion), rather than final layer (default: True) --clip_variant {RN50,ViT-L/14,ViT-B/32,RN50x64}
-                        clip variant
+                        OpenAI clip variant
   --wandb_log, --no-wandb_log
                         whether to log to wandb (default: False) --resume_from_ckpt, --no-resume_from_ckpt